guptaanu412/example-course-specs/README.md

 The end product,
 though,
-should have the flow described above, since that is the order that will make it easiest for the next person to update your course (including your future self) to understand what the course is trying to achieve and why it is organized the way it is.
+should have the flow described above, since that is the order that will make it easiest for the next person who has to update your course to understand what it is trying to achieve and why it is organized the way it is.

 <!-- -------------------------------------------------------------------------------- -->